 - Flashlight or Headlamp along with extra batteries

-- Camera – We recommend a shock proof camera in case of drops or falls
+- Camera – We recommend a weatherproof/shockproof camera like this one in case of drops or falls.

 - Tripod – Lightweight and portable